-In many nuclear multifragmentation studies the term 'intermediate mass fragment' (IMF) has been defined as a cluster which has a charge between $3 \le Z_f \le 30$.
+In many nuclear multifragmentation studies the term intermediate mass fragment, IMF, has been defined as a cluster which has a charge between $3 \leq Z_f \leq 30$ .
 For the percolation system presented here a charge has been assigned to each cluster by multiplying the number of constituents in the cluster by the charge to mass ratio of a gold nucleus.
 For the random partitions the number of constituents is used as the charge.
-Since the definition of an IMF is arbitrary, the precise boundaries of the range in cluster size used makes little qualitative difference.
+Since the definition of an IMF is arbitrary it makes little qualitative difference what range in some measure of the cluster size is used.